nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 **Use case 9: Unlock ClientBook**

 **MSS**

 1. User requests to unlock ClientBook.

 2. ClientBook is unlocked.

     Use case ends.

 **Extensions**

 * 1a.
 User enters the incorrect current password that is used to lock ClientBook.

     * 1a1.
 ClientBook shows an error message.
 Use case resumes at step 1.

 ### Non-Functional Requirements

 1. Should work on any _mainstream OS_ as long as it has Java `11` or above installed.

 2. Should be able to hold up to 1000 clients without a noticeable sluggishness in performance for typical usage.

 3. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.

-4. Should be able to have the client information stored in a file that can easily transfer/share between computers
+4. Should be able to have the client information stored in a file that can easily transfer/share between computers.

 5. Should be able to use ClientBook even if there is no internet around the vicinity.

 6. Should be able to have ClientBook stay on for a long period of time.

 --------------------------------------------------------------------------------------------------------------------